Rydberg Vision via frugal Quantum Image Fingerprinting: Introduction

-An analog quantum computer like the QuEra's Aquila [6] is a neutral-atom quantum device with currently up to 256 qubits (atoms).
-Its power consumption is reported as less than 7 kW for the full system.
-It is less than 0.05 percent of the power required by a classical supercomputer [7].
-Projections for future QuEra systems with significantly more qubits (e.g., 10,000) indicate similar power levels around 7 kW, suggesting that power usage in neutral-atom architectures like Aquila does not scale with the number of atoms.
-This is unlike classical computing, where power often scales more linearly with processing elements.
-While the QuEra computer is efficient, quantum computers from manufacturers such as IBM, Rigetti, Google, and D-Wave also consume approximately 10-25 kW.
+\paragraph{Energy efficiency.} QuEra's \textit{Aquila}~\cite{wurtz2023}, a neutral-atom quantum device with up to 256 programmable atom qubits, typically operates on less than 7\,kW for the full system---according to industry estimates, less than 0.05\% of the power required by a classical AI supercomputer~\cite{boger2023}.
+While control electronics, vacuum systems, and laser-stabilization infrastructure contribute a broadly fixed overhead that does not vanish at zero atoms, the qubit-related power costs (laser drive and atom trapping) do not scale strongly with atom count in neutral-atom architectures.
+This is in marked contrast to classical computing, where active transistor count drives energy consumption near-linearly with the number of processing elements, making neutral-atom devices particularly attractive for qubit-count scale-up.
+For comparison, gate-based quantum computers from IBM, Rigetti and Google consume approximately 10--25\,kW~\cite{boger2023}.

-Moreover, MIS (Maximum Independent Set) problems are solved instantly \& natively by QuEra’s analog quantum computer Aquila [8], using Rydberg blockade whereas even with heuristic or approximation algorithms (e.g. simulated annealing, greedy algorithms), solving large MIS instances on classical supercomputers can take hours to days for graphs with hundreds of nodes, thereby consuming enormous amounts of compute power.
-MIS is used in ML-related tasks like feature selection, graph-based clustering, and resource allocation in networks.
+\paragraph{Native combinatorial optimization.} The device provides hardware-native heuristic solutions to Maximum Independent Set (MIS) problems using the Rydberg blockade~\cite{ebadi2022}---a task for which even heuristic classical solvers (simulated annealing, greedy algorithms) can require hours to days on graphs with hundreds of nodes.
+MIS is directly relevant to ML tasks including feature selection, graph-based clustering, and resource allocation in networks.